DiRAC-Training/FM001-Bash-command-line/_episodes/00-hpc-intro.md

 Windows](https://www.microsoft.com/en-us/store/p/ubuntu/9nblggh4msv6)!
 Knowing
 how to use Bash and HPC systems will allow you to operate virtually any modern device.
 With all of this in mind, let's connect to a cluster and get started!

+> ## keypoints:
+> - High Performance Computing (HPC) typically involves connecting to very large
+>  computing systems elsewhere in the world.
+> - These HPC systems can be used to do work that would either be impossible or
+>   much slower or smaller systems.
+> - The standard method of interacting with such systems is via a command line
+>  interface such as Bash.
+{: .keypoints}